-16 On the Cluster Service Components panel, select the components to be configured in the ClusterService group and then click Next.

-- Check the Notifier Option check box to configure notification of important events to designated recipients.
-See "Configuring notification" on page 168. - Check the GCO Option check box to configure the wide-area connector (WAC) process for global clusters.
+- 16 On the Cluster Service Components panel, select the components to be configured in the ClusterService service group and click Next. - Check the Notifier Option check box to configure notification of important events to designated recipients.
+See "Configuring notification" on page 148. - Check the GCO Option check box to configure the wide-area connector (WAC) process for global clusters.
 The WAC process is required for inter-cluster communication.